• Travel Resources

 This article share tips for personal and health safety while travelling in South America

 Thousands of people visit South America every day without incident, yet some are not so lucky.
-The question we are often asked, ‘Is South America safe for travellers?’
-We examine this from two sides: personal and health.
-For us, we followed the tips listed below and had almost no South America safety issues.
+The question we are often asked, ‘Is South America safe for travellers?‘ We examine this from two sides: personal and health.

 Statistics don’t tell the whole story.
-There are things we, as travellers, can do to hopefully stay safe even in countries or cities considered dangerous.
-On the flip side, bad things happen in safe countries too, especially when people let their guard down.
+There are things we, as travellers, can do to hopefully stay safe even in countries or cities considered ‘dangerous’.
+On the flip side, bad things happen in ‘safe’ countries too, especially when people let their guard down.

 Is South America safe?
 Personal safety tips